Field Mag may receive a minor commission from purchases made via affiliate links.

 Full Mummy-style sleeping bags are more specifically shaped to fit around your child's body.
 Mummy-style sleeping bags provide optimal heat retention and pack down small, though they are more restrictive and aren't ideal for kids who toss and turn in the middle of the night.
 Full mummy bags are best for camping in cold weather.

 The 9 Best Kids Sleeping Bags of 2023

 If you’re taking your kid camping somewhere cold or potentially wet, this is a great camping sleeping bag.
 It’s filled with duck down and tested for temps as low as 25F.
 It’s got a recycled nylon shell that provides solid water resistance.
 And it’s got all the modern design features, like a contoured hood shape, expanded foot box, hang loops, and an insulated draft collar.
 Its 600-fill down helps it pack down small, and it's relatively affordable, too.
 If you're looking for a cheaper alternative, REI makes a synthetic insulation sleeping bag called the Kindercone ($70) that's also rated to 25 degrees and is adjustable.

 Temperature Rating: 25°F

 Material: nylon shell, polyester lining, 600-fill down insulation

 Best Budget Option: Coleman Blue Bandit

-The kids version of the Trestles sleeping bag from Marmot is probably the best bargain on the market this season.
-It’s lightweight, compactable, and comfy—and tested for warmth at freezing level.
-As for features, it’s got a second fold down zipper for kids who don’t want to be confined when they sleep, and a secret stash pocket.
+Marmot's adult-sized Trestles is a best seller, and the kids version of the sleeping bag is probably the best bargain on the market this season.
+It’s lightweight, packable, comfy, and low-impact with 100% recycled synthetic insulation.
+It's also tested for warmth at freezing level.
+As for features, it’s got zippers on both sides so kiddos can unzip and fold down the front when they don’t want to be confined or it gets too hot, and a secret stash pocket.

 Best For Sleeping in a Tent: Big Agnes Wolverine